-62 DeNavas-Walt, Carmen, Bernadette D. Proctor, and Jessica C. Smith, U.S. Census Bureau, Current Population Reports, P69-243, Income, Poverty, and Health Insurance Coverage in the United States: 2011, U.S. Government Printing Press, Washington, D.C., 2012.
+&lt;sup>62 DeNavas-Walt, Carmen, Bernadette D. Proctor, and Jessica C. Smith, U.S. Census Bureau, Current Population Reports, P69-243, Income, Poverty, and Health Insurance Coverage in the United States: 2011, U.S. Government Printing Press, Washington, D.C., 2012.

-63 U.S. Dept. of Housing and Urban Development, Resident Characteristics Report, Tenant Based Voucher.
+&lt;sup>63 U.S. Dept. of Housing and Urban Development, Resident Characteristics Report, Tenant Based Voucher.
 Accessed March 29, 2013, available at https://pic.hud.gov/pic/RCRPublic/rcrmain.asp.

-64 Greater New Orleans Fair Housing Action Center, Housing Choice in Crisis: An Audit Report on Discrimination against Housing Choice Voucher Holders in the Greater New Orleans Rental Housing Market, New Orleans.
-65 See Nicole A. Forkenbrock Lindemyer, Note, Sexual Harassment on the Second Shift: The Misfit Application of Title VII Employment Standards to Title VII Housing Cases, 18 LAW & INEQ.
+&lt;sup>64 Greater New Orleans Fair Housing Action Center, Housing Choice in Crisis: An Audit Report on Discrimination against Housing Choice Voucher Holders in the Greater New Orleans Rental Housing Market, New Orleans.

+&lt;sup>65 See Nicole A. Forkenbrock Lindemyer, Note, Sexual Harassment on the Second Shift: The Misfit Application of Title VII Employment Standards to Title VII Housing Cases, 18 LAW & INEQ.
 351, 371 (2000).
-66 See, e.g., Press Release, U.S. Dept. of Justice, Justice Department Obtains Record \$1.1 Million Verdict in Sexual Harassment Case Against Landlord in Kansas City, Missouri (May 13, 2004) (noting that most of the victims in a sexual harassment case were lower - income, single women who had limited opportunities to seek other housing); Press Release, Fair Hous.
-Advocates Ass'n, Jury Awards \$31,452 in Sexual Harassment Case (May 14, 2002) (noting that a single mother delayed reporting incidents of sexual harassment because she did not want to risk homelessness).

-landlords.
-67 It is especially dangerous for women to report sexual harassment committed by landlords, who hold a key to a home.
-68
+exchange for sex; and retaliate against women when they refuse sexual advances.
+Low-income women are often reluctant to report incidents of sexual harassment by landlords because of risk of eviction, blacklisting, or retaliation from homeowners and landlords.
+It is especially dangerous for women to report sexual harassment committed by landlords, who hold a key to a home.

-Over the years, several court decisions have established the contours of the law, relying in large part on sexual harassment law developed in the fair employment context under Title VII of the 1964 Civil Rights Act.69 Federal courts have referenced the lack of administrative clarity on HUD's position regarding sexual harassment in housing.70 In 2000, HUD released a proposed regulation concerning sexual harassment in housing but never finalized the rule.
+Over the years, several court decisions have established the contours of the law, relying in large part on sexual harassment law developed in the fair employment context under Title VII of the 1964 Civil Rights Act.
+Federal courts have referenced the lack of administrative clarity on HUD's position regarding sexual harassment in housing.
+In 2000, HUD released a proposed regulation concerning sexual harassment in housing but never finalized the rule.
 Today, there remains a longstanding need for a HUD regulation to establish HUD's position on sexual harassment in housing and to do so with clarity.